appnexus/sicksync/README.md

 `sicksync once [-n | --dry-run] [projects...]`

 Runs a one-time sync, which is simply `rsync` under-the-hood.
-This happens automatically everytime you run `sicksync start`, and if you have the `retryOnDisconnect` flag will run on reconnect.
+This happens automatically everytime you run `sicksync start`.

 If `[projects...]` isn't passed in, sicksync will try and find the project based on your current working directory.